projectatomic/nulecule/LIFECYCLE.md

 For convenience the latest version of the specification will be located at http://www.projectatomic.io/nulecule/spec/latest/index.html and redirect to the corresponding versioned URL.
 All versions of the specification will be available using their corresponding URL.

+In addition to the human readable HTML document, a JSON formated machine readable version of the specification will be published at the same URL path as the HTML document.
+The document name will be schema.json and may reference other files using the JSON DRAFT4 references.

+The normative machine readable Nulecule Specification document will be published at http://www.projectatomic.io/nulecule/spec/<major.minor.patch>/schema.json

 ## States

 The Nulecule Specification will have a certain set of releases, we will use semantic versioning to identify the releases.